Age

 Take this simple quiz developed by the CDC to find out.

-It is estimated that 63% of Vermont adults have prediabetes and do not know it.
 If left untreated, prediabetes could develop into diabetes within five years.
 Knowing you're at risk of diabetes gives you a chance to take control of your health and take steps to prevent diabetes and other serious health problems.

 There's a lot you can do to lower your risk!